How Do I Get Started?

 Traktor’s syncing, quantization, and effects are some of the best in the industry.
 They also offer their own hardware, which is fully integrated with (and designed for) Traktor.
 Upgrading to Traktor Scratch Pro gives you timecode support.

 Additonally, a number of third-party controllers come with Traktor LE (the “lite edition”) bundled.
 This can be a very low cost way to start using Traktor if you plan on buying some hardware anyway.

 There are many more options outside of this… Numark Cue, Image Line’s Deckadance, PCDJ, Serato DJ (requires approved controller), and more.
 This will come down to a matter of preference… however, it’s worth noting that Traktor and Serato are considered to be the industry standards.

 Choose a software package and start playing around with it.
 There are plenty of tutorials which can be found on YouTube that can go over the basics of most DJ software.

 One more thing worth mentioning: if your entire goal is to be a scratch/turntablist/exhibitionist DJ, there is very little you can do with a keyboard and mouse.
-You will probably need to invest in turntables, or at least a very capable all-in-one DJ controller, to head down this road.
+You will probably need to invest in turntables, or at least a very capable controller, to head down this road.

 Mixing, EQing, phrasing, beatmatching, and prep.